Welcome to today's edition of the Rush 24-7 podcast.

 There's a little bit more to it.

-The editor's note says this document indicates the Iraqis were aware of and interested in reports that members of Al Qaeda were present in Iraq in 2002.
+The editor's note says this document indicates the Iraqis were aware of and interested in reports that members of al-Qaeda were present in Iraq in 2002.

-The document does not support allegations that Iraq was colluding with Al Qaeda.
+The document does not support allegations that Iraq was colluding with al-Qaeda.

-No, of course they wouldn't be collising.
+No, of course they wouldn't be colluding.

-Al Qaeda is in Iraq.
+Al-Qaeda is in Iraq.

-It wouldn't be colluding.
+They wouldn't be colluding.

-Why what lame brain would ever form that conclusion?
+Why, what lame brain would ever form that conclusion?

 What kind of warped brain process, neurological process must someone have to assume that?